devproandroid2017/bai6/README.md

 var test = function (){
 }
 ```
-//This is a addtition comment
+//This is a addition comment